vuoro/pelimanni/README.md

   playInstance(violaInstance, frequency, at, duration, velocity, volume, vibratoAmount);
 ```

-When you don't need the instrument anymore you can destroy its instance(s), to stop and disconnect its OscillatorNodes.
+When you don't need an instrument's instance anymore you can destroy it, to stop and disconnect its OscillatorNodes.
 (I'm not sure how necessary this actually is.
 The Web Audio API is confusing on this front.)

 ```js
 destroyInstance(violaInstance);